MaxenceGuidez/Mimeo/README.md

 ## Overview
 Mimeo is a renovation application where the objective is to navigate through a house model and interact with a selection system.
 This system allows users to modify the specifications of various parts of the build, such as changing the name, description, color, or texture of elements within the model.> Made in 3 days
+> Test asked by Bimeo to get a block release training.
+Conditions: 5 days

 ## Table of Contents
 - [Features](#features)